MCPTotal

 Creating and running MCP servers is that simple

 A space is an aggregation of MCP tools, running as an MCP server endpoint in a cloud-hosted, isolated container.
+You add the MCP servers for your agent workflow to the space.
+Then connect it to any MCP-enabled AI client using the space’s endpoint URL.

 To see how this works, add the Gmail MCP server and authorize it to access your inbox, so your agent can read and write emails.